You don't need tensors to understand attention

 Attention Values

 To fix this, we pass one additional argument to the attention function.
-The value argument is a function that maps each of the inputs to values that actually make sense to add up.
-For example, we may pass the sweetness function, which tells us how sweet a particular noun is (1 being very sweet, and 0 being not sweet at all).
-So if we want to know the sweetness of a fruit-salad, we’d write:
+The value argument is a function that maps each input to a value that actually makes sense to add up.

 attend_to([APPLES, ORANGES, AND, FIGS, ARE], is_noun, sweetness)